lemniskett/archbox/README.md

 ### Automount filesystem
 If you use runit, copy archbox folder inside ```runit/``` to whatever your distro store runit services and symlink it to whatever your distro store running runit services, if you don't use runit, you may need to create your own init script, or create a cronjob that runs on boot.
 ### Optional steps
-You may want to add this, if you don't want to run archbox chroot without password :
+You may want to add this if you don't want to run archbox chroot without password :
 #### Sudo
 ```
-%wheel  ALL=(root)      NOPASSWD: /usr/local/share/archbox/bin/archboxenter,/usr/local/share/archbox/bin/copyresolv,/usr/local/share/archbox/bin/archboxcommand
+%wheel  ALL=(root) NOPASSWD: /usr/local/share/archbox/bin/archbox,/usr/local/share/archbox/bin/copyresolv
 ```
 #### Doas
 ```